Frequently Asked Questions About Hunting

 NEW as of Nov.
 2019: The CT DEEP and MassWildlife have finalized a Memorandum of Understanding which establishes that both states (Connecticut and Massachusetts), pursuant to their respective authorities (Section 26-29b of the CGS and Massachusetts GL c 131 Subsection 11), agree to issue free inland fishing and hunting, or combination inland fishing and hunting licenses to a resident of the other state who is the holder of a valid hunting, fishing, or combination inland fishing and hunting license issued to them by their state of residency that specifies that said individual is paraplegic.
 The individual must, however, still purchase any necessary permits or stamps required by either MA or CT.

 Some hunting areas are especially suited for hunters with disabilities and have access improvements to accommodate those hunters.
-They are listed in the current Hunting and Trapping Guide and the Public Hunting Areas page on the DEEP's website.
+They are listed in the current Hunting and Trapping Guide and the CT Interactive Hunting Area Map.